-German diesel deal draws fire from carmakers, green groups
+Carmakers and green groups see flaws in German diesel plan

 “It’s the end of the game,” he added.

-Additional reporting by Douglas Busvine in Frankfurt and Joe White in Paris; Writing by Michelle Martin and Madeline Chambers; Editing by Maria Sheahan/Keith Weir
+Additional reporting by Douglas Busvine in Frankfurt and Joe White and Laurence Frost in Paris; Writing by Michelle Martin, Madeline Chambers and Keith Weir; Editing by Maria Sheahan and Georgina Prodhan